20 Best Foods for Pregnancy: A Guide to Eating Healthy for You and Your Baby

 13. Beans

 Beans are a rich source of protein and fibre, and their high potassium and magnesium content can also be useful for pregnant women.
-Beans are known to prevent constipation which is one of the common complaints in pregnancy.
+Beans are known to prevent constipation, which is one of the common complaints in pregnancy (8).

-Tip: Baked beans and bread are good to indulge every once in a while.
+Tip: Baked beans and bread are good foods for pregnancy to indulge in every once in a while.
 Cooked beans with rice (Rajma Chawal) are also a tasty option for pregnant women.

 14. Cottage Cheese